Table of Contents

 - Services: The weight sum of the elements of the service that has been chosen as the element for the parent service.

-The icon which represents the element's status by color.
+The icon that represents the element's status by color.

-Keep in mind that service-element calculation is performed by Prediction Server.
+Keep in mind that service-element calculation is performed by the Prediction Server.
 What you look at is not real-time data.
-There are some situations in which a module's agent is added to the service where its weight will not be updated until calculation is performed by the Prediction Server again.
+There are some situations in which a module's agent is added to the service where its weight will not be updated until calculated again by the Prediction Server.

 Service map view

 This view will display the service in arborescent form as you can see in the following screenshot.
 That way, it is possible to quickly see how modules, agents or sub-services influence service monitoring.
 Even in sub-services you can see what influences them when calculating the status by summing weights.